-There’s one thing that I fear when it comes to my storage and that is to lose all my pictures I’ve been taking for all these years.
-I have seen customers of mine that has lost all their images due to a hard disk crashing and seen the tears.
+There’s one thing that I fear when it comes to my storage and that is to lose all the pictures I’ve been taking for all these years.
+I have seen customers of mine that have lost all their images due to a hard disk crashing and seen the tears.
 I usually do my regular backup using TimeMachine on my Mac to an Apple Time Capsule.
-But my photo library in Adobe Lightroom is too big to fit on the SSD drive used in my MacBook Pro, and TimeMachine doesn’t do backup of external drives.
+But my photo library in Adobe Lightroom is too big to fit on the SSD drive used in my MacBook Pro, and TimeMachine doesn’t do a backup of external drives.
 So I use rsync to make a backup to my NAS which uses RAID–1 for extra protection.
 But I don’t want to rely on a single backup.
 A fire, burglary or simple hardware failure makes me uneasy.
 So I also do an off-site backup using the excellent Arq backup program.

 I helped my boss today with a weird problem.
 In his calendars on his iOS devices, an extra line would show up, displaying the GMT time of the event.
 The event was placed correctly in the timeline, but it included the GMT time in the text.
 Naturally I did the obligatory Google search and found a lot of other users with the same problem, but not any solutions on how to fix it.

 After checking all the settings on Google Calendar and checked the time and calendar settings, I couldn’t find anything wrong.
 But after checking out his iPad settings, I realized that the old IT guy had missed a thing.

 When I checked my blog in Google Webmaster I noticed a lot of errors in the Structured Data section.
 After fixing the errors in WordPress by adding structured data, my traffic increased without any changes.
 That includes posts.
 So obviously Google uses hAtom when setting PageRank.

 When changing permalinks in WordPress from an old format to a new, you risk losing Google page rank.